Trust Logo

 The Pirate Ship – Specialist Resource Provision

-The Pirate Ship is the name that we give to our specialist resource provision for pupils who have a severe to profound hearing loss.
-In total, we have provision for thirteen primary school aged pupils.
-We use a Total Communication approach, which entails the use of British Sign Language (BSL), Sign Supported English, and voice, which is reinforced through visual resources, body language and facial expressions, all of which help to secure each pupil's understanding and learning.
+The Pirate Ship is the name that we give to our specialist resource provision for pupils who are D/deaf.
+In total, we have provision for thirteen primary school aged pupils, with 6 spaces currently filled.
+We use a Total Communication approach, which entails the use of British Sign Language (BSL), Sign Supported English (SSE), and voice, which is then reinforced through visual resources, body language and facial expression.
+This helps to secure each pupil's understanding and learning.
 Our aim is to ensure that every child has the opportunity to develop to their full potential academically, socially and emotionally, in a safe and nurturing environment.

 Together Everyone Achieves More